vdaas/web/README.md

 ```

-- When you'd like to publish the latest Vald WebSite, please craete the PR and merge it whose message is contains "release".
+- When you'd like to publish the latest Vald WebSite, please create the PR and merge it whose message is contains "release".
   If the deploy is failed, please deploy by below command.

   ```bash